aponkral/whmcs-tckimlik/README.md

 - Customizable information messages
 - Direct ​​Verification via nvi.gov.tr API
 - Verification with proxy server (APONKRAL API)
+- Forward non-authenticated users to the information page

 ## Installation ##
 You can install this module by cloning the repo or downloading the latest release from GitHub.
 See the [releases](https://github.com/aponkral/whmcs-tckimlik/releases) page.